 Storing the mattress on one end is acceptable over shorter periods of time, but make sure you place it on its long edge to minimise the chance of bending or folding from the top.

 Damp conditions spell disaster for mattresses, encouraging damp and mould to grow on the surface or to work its way into the interior.
 Stored incorrectly, even clean-looking mattresses can end up with a fusty smell that’s caused by mould spores.

 Inspect the mattress every so often to make sure nothing is amiss.
 If possible, change its position.
 Turn it over if you’ve got it lying flat or stand it on the opposite end if it’s stored vertically.
 Inspect the coverings or the mattress bag and make sure there’s no damage where dust, pests or moisture can get in.
-If you’re leaving the mattress in store for longer than a year, you should change the covering annually to keep it in top condition.
+If you’re leaving the mattress in the store for longer than a year, you should change the covering annually to keep it in top condition.

 Not the easiest of items to store, mattresses can suffer all sorts of mishaps you didn’t foresee when they’re locked away.
-Hopefully these few precautions will help you store yours safely.
+Hopefully, these few precautions will help you store yours safely.